pnp/powershell/documentation/Get-PnPUnifiedAuditLog.md

 ```

 ### -EndTime
-End time of logs to be retrieved.
+UTC end time of logs to be retrieved.
 Start time and end time must both be specified (or both omitted) and must be less than or equal to 24 hours apart.
 If passed as a string this should be defined as a valid ISO 8601 string (2024-01-16T18:28:48.6964197Z).
+If you don't include a timestamp in the value, the default timestamp is 12:00 AM (midnight) on the specified date.

 ```yaml
 Type: DateTime